smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ## 4.2 Setup Network

+This section not required is yuou are running on localhost (e.g. a laptop).

-By default tomcat runs on port 8080, if you have installed the Apache webserver (Postgres install can) then it will appear on port 8081.
+By default tomcat runs on port 8080, if you have installed the Apache webserver (Postgres installs can) then it will appear on port 8081.
 This can be detected using the netstat command (the syntax will be slightly differ on Linux):

 ```